 You could also use the setxy command together with a couple of other operators which you haven’t used yet (xcor and ycor) instead of pos and setpos.
 In this case you would declare two local variables, one to hold the X coordinate and the other to hold the Y coordinate.
 It’s up to you – either way works.

-to drawString :n :numPts :y :pqHed :pqLen :prHed :prLen penup setxy :y setheading :pqHed walkToPointFromA :n :pqLen :numPts local "rememberedPoint make "rememberedPoint pos setxy :y setheading :prHed walkToPointFromB :n :prLen :numPts pendown setpos :rememberedPoint end
+to drawString :n :numPts :x :y :pqHed :pqLen :prHed :prLen penup setxy :x :y setheading :pqHed walkToPointFromA :n :pqLen :numPts local "rememberedPoint make "rememberedPoint pos setxy :x :y setheading :prHed walkToPointFromB :n :prLen :numPts pendown setpos :rememberedPoint end

 If you have everything right, your program should now draw the angle with the first string.
 If not, it’s debug time.
 Use trace to see if your procedures are getting inputs that match what you think they should.
 Add println instructions to see what is happening when your program is being executed.
 Treat debugging a program as a puzzle, a game – so solve it!